The Man in the Iron Mask (1998 film)

-The Man in the Iron Mask is a 1998 American action drama film written, directed, and produced by Randall Wallace in his directorial debut.
+The Man in the Iron Mask is a 1998 American action drama film written, directed and produced by Randall Wallace in his directorial debut.
 It stars Leonardo DiCaprio in a dual role as the title character and the villain, Jeremy Irons as Aramis, John Malkovich as Athos, Gérard Depardieu as Porthos, and Gabriel Byrne as D'Artagnan.
-Some characters are from Alexandre Dumas's D'Artagnan Romances and some plot elements are very loosely adapted from his 1847–1850 novel The Vicomte de Bragelonne.
+Some characters are from Alexandre Dumas's D'Artagnan Romances, and some plot elements are loosely adapted from his 1847–1850 novel The Vicomte de Bragelonne.

-The film centers on the four aging musketeers, Athos, Porthos, Aramis, and D'Artagnan, during the reign of King Louis XIV.
+The film centers on the four aging musketeers, Athos, Porthos, Aramis and D'Artagnan, during the reign of King Louis XIV.
 It explores the mystery of the Man in the Iron Mask, with a plot closer to the flamboyant 1929 version starring Douglas Fairbanks, The Iron Mask, and the 1939 version, directed by James Whale, than to the original Dumas book.
 The film received mixed reviews but was a financial success, grossing $183 million worldwide against a budget of $35 million.

 Plot

 In 1662, the Kingdom of France moves toward revolution, facing bankruptcy from King Louis XIV's wars against the Dutch.
-The young and callous King Louis redistributes spoiled food supplies from the army to his starving citizens, and instructs former Musketeer Aramis to find and kill the unknown leader of the renegade Jesuits seeking to assassinate the king.
+The young and callous King Louis redistributes spoiling food supplies from the army to his starving citizens, and instructs former Musketeer Aramis to find and kill the unknown leader of the renegade Jesuits seeking to assassinate the king.

-At a palace festival, Louis attempts to seduce Christine Bellefort, the fiancée of Raoul, son of former Musketeer Athos, while D'Artagnan, captain of the king's guard, foils a Jesuit assassin.
-Sending Raoul to his death on the battlefront, Louis takes Christine as his mistress, and Athos renounces his allegiance to the king.
-When D'Artagnan defuses a riot over the rotten food supplies, Louis orders his chief advisor be executed and future rioters to be shot.
-Aramis summons Athos, D'Artagnan, and former Musketeer Porthos for a secret meeting, revealing himself as the Jesuits' leader with a plan to depose Louis, but D'Artagnan refuses to join them.
+At a palace festival in Versailles, Louis attempts to seduce Christine Bellefort, the fiancée of Raoul, son of former Musketeer Athos, while D'Artagnan, captain of the king's guard, foils a Jesuit assassination plot.
+Sending Raoul to his death on the battlefront, Louis takes Christine as his mistress, and Athos, angered by the loss of his son, lashes out at the musketeer barracks, wounding some of the soldiers, and renounces his allegiance to the king.
+When D'Artagnan defuses a riot over the rotten food supplies and alerts Louis of the food that was distributed, Louis orders his chief advisor, Pierre, to be executed and future rioters to be shot.
+Aramis summons Athos, D'Artagnan and former Musketeer Porthos for a secret meeting, revealing himself as the Jesuits' leader with a plan to depose Louis, but D'Artagnan refuses to join them.

-Athos, Porthos, and Aramis infiltrate the Île Sainte-Marguerite prison and free a prisoner wearing an iron mask, whom Aramis reveals to be Philippe, Louis' identical twin brother.
+Athos, Porthos and Aramis infiltrate the Île Sainte-Marguerite prison and free a prisoner wearing an iron mask, whom Aramis reveals to be Philippe, Louis's identical twin brother.
 To avoid dynastic warfare when Queen Anne gave birth to twins, King Louis XIII sent Philippe to be raised in the country without knowledge of his true identity, telling the queen that the child had died.
 On his deathbed, the king informed his wife and son of Philippe's existence; fearful of losing his throne, Louis XIV forced Aramis to seal Philippe in the iron mask and imprison him for life.
 Wishing to redeem himself and save France, Aramis informs Anne of his plan to replace the cruel Louis with the benevolent Philippe.